gatsbyjs/gatsby/docs/docs/adding-search-with-js-search.md

      * defines the search index
      * read more in here https://github.com/bvaughn/js-search#configuring-the-search-index
      */
-    dataToSearch.searchIndex = new JsSearch.TfIdfSearchIndex('isbn')
+    dataToSearch.searchIndex = new JsSearch.TfIdfSearchIndex("isbn")

-    dataToSearch.addIndex('title') // sets the index attribute for the data dataToSearch.addIndex('author') // sets the index attribute for the data
+    dataToSearch.addIndex("title") // sets the index attribute for the data dataToSearch.addIndex("author") // sets the index attribute for the data

     dataToSearch.addDocuments(bookList) // adds the data to be searched this.setState({ search: dataToSearch, isLoading: false })